Drive Engagement. Create Purchase Intent. Deepen Brand Loyalty. Expedite Checkout at Point of Sale.

 - More than half of all consumers are already using a mobile device to perform shopping-related tasks like barcode scanning, price comparison, checking product reviews, and accessing coupons and deals.*

-You can direct readers to download the free Digimarc Discover app (also available as a branded app) from the iTunes App Store or Google Play, or you can build your own custom app using our software development kit (SDK).
+You can direct shoppers to download the free Digimarc Discover app (also available as a branded app) from the iTunes App Store or Google Play, or you can build your own custom app using our software development kit (SDK).

 Experience it for yourself